 - As soon as possible, register for your surgery by clicking here.
 Enter the password you got at your doctor's office.
 If you can't find the password, you can call Simple Admit at (877) 848-4726 for assistance.
 Fill in your medical history as thoroughly as possible.
 We will call you if we have any questions or concerns.

-you must provide proof for the Center on the day of surgery.
+- If you have medical power of attorney that makes your medical decisions, you must provide proof for the Center on the day of surgery.